nashville-software-school/FEWDD-milestones/README.md

-# Building a foundation in the methods used by UI/UX.
+# Building a foundation in the methods used in front-end web design and development with UI/UX.

 Welcome.
 During the next two months you will be introduced to UI/UX techniques and ideas used in Front-End development.
 You will use these skills and knowledge to build front-end projects with an emphasis on the user.